 Visiting Agnes Irwin

 Our community of educators has gathered together to create a vibrant, dynamic, and engaging new learning environment for each of our terrific girls; embracing the same pioneering spirit displayed by our founder, Miss Agnes Irwin over 150 years ago.
 We have reimagined the programming we offer to prospective families to offer you the best way to connect with us.
-We would love to see you and your daughter at our virtual events — get to know us through our Touring Tuesday program, hear from one of our Division Directors or Dean of Students in an Interact with AIS session, or attend an online Open House.
+We would love to meet you and your daughter.
+Reach out to our Admission Department at firstname.lastname@example.org to schedule a time to visit with us!

 Take a virtual tour of our campus.

 - Grades PreK-4: In Lower School, individual tours are led by a member of our Lower School Admission team.
 Please call Deb Goggins at 610-801-1203 or email at email@example.com to schedule your tour.
 Please note that individual tours must be scheduled at least two days in advance.